1jour1vin

 About the estate:

-The 13-hectare vineyard, certified organic since 2000, is located on well-drained clay-limestone soil, bordered by a circle of pine and oak trees.
-Its geographical location near Cotignac gives this terroir a cooler climate, with greater temperature variations than on the coast.
-Composed mainly of vines aged between 40 and 70 years old, which is becoming a rarity in this sector largely dominated by rosé production, the vineyard brings together the classic grape varieties of Provence.
+The 13-hectare vineyard, certified organic since 2000, is situated on a well-drained clay-limestone terroir, surrounded by a ring of pine and oak trees.
+Its proximity to Cotignac gives this terroir a cooler climate with greater daily temperature variations than on the coast.
+Composed primarily of vines ranging from 40 to 70 years old—a rarity in this region, which is largely dominated by rosé production—the vineyard features the classic grape varieties of Provence.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France